Sanjay-KL/Road-accident-analysis/README.md

 Using SQL Functions such as  Joins, Sub-queries, Date functions, Case When statements, Aggregate functions and CTE’s to analyze and derive insights from provided data.

+In this analysis we are helping Public sector stakeholders on finding key insights and providing recomendation to implement the necessary steps to mitigate the accidents.

 Queries and Output Results can be found in "Road_accident_analysis_output.docx" file.

 Key insights derived in this Analysis: